keskival/universal-embodiment/README.md

 All that we need to get such controllability over universal embodiments is to define generative data processes which generate these kinds of sequences, and we'll do that with a set of self-supervised objectives in an inherently generative sequence model.

+All the tokens form one sequence, but certain objectives mask out tokens of specific types to impose correct information flows.

 ## Multi-agent Deconflicting

 A single agent typically affects only its immediate locality, whether it's in image space, or in any other signaling modality,